LLNL/sundials/doc/ida/examples/source/index.rst

 ================================   ============  ============  ==========  =============  =====================================================

-CVode example problems written in C++ are summarized in the table below, and are further described in the chapters :ref:`serial_cpp` and :ref:`parallel_cpp`.
+IDA example problems written in C++ are summarized in the table below, and are further described in the chapters :ref:`serial_cpp` and :ref:`parallel_cpp`.